solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Select your time range.

-    ![][35]
+    ![][22]

 -   Select your **Metric** from the dropdown.

-    ![][36]
+    ![][23]

 -   Select your chart choice for the chosen metric.

-    ![][37]
+    ![][24]

 -   Create a rule by selecting **New alert rule**.

-    ![][38]
+    ![][25]

 ### Cost

-The free allowance is large enough to cover development, and publishing an app for a small number of users.
-Setting a limit can prevent more data than necessary from being processed and keep costs low.
-Larger volumes of telemetry are charged by the Gb.
+Application Insights comes with a free allowance that tends to be relatively large enough to cover development and publishing an app for a small number of users.
+As a best practice, setting a limit can prevent more data than necessary from being processed and keep costs low.

+Larger volumes of telemetry are charged by the gigabyte and should be monitored closely to ensure your finance department does not get a larger than expected Azure invoice.
 [Manage usage and costs for Application Insights]

 ## Monitoring database operations

 Azure Metrics can be configured to monitor the database as well.

-![][39]
+As you can see from the following screenshot, there are many metrics available out of the box that can be monitored:

+![][26]

-Log data collected by Azure Monitor can be analyzed with queries to quickly retrieve, consolidate, and analyze collected data.
-Create and test queries using Log Analytics in the Azure portal.
-Once metric data is flowing, use the [Kusto Query Language (KQL)] query language to query the various log information.
-Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here][40] or the [Get started with log queries in Azure Monitor] page.
+In addition to the views in Azure Monitor, log data collected can be sent to Log Analytics workspaces and then analyzed with [Kusto Query Language (KQL)] queries to quickly retrieve, consolidate, and analyze collected data.

+Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here][27] or the [Get started with log queries in Azure Monitor] page.

 For example, to get the memory usage of the Azure Database for MySQL: